googlefonts/googlefonts.github.io/gf-guide/axis-registry.md

 ### 1. Validate the incoming custom axes against the Axis Registry.

-The first step required is to inspect the current <a href="github.com/googlefonts/axisregistry" target=_blank> GF Axis Registry</a> and determine if there is already a custom axis that could be used for the variation purpose on the font.
+The first step required is to inspect the current [GF Axis Registry](https://github.com/googlefonts/axisregistry/tree/main/Lib/axisregistry/data) and the [Knowledge/Glossary](https://fonts.google.com/knowledge/glossary#a-d) page (search for "axis") to determine if there is already a custom axis that could be used for the variation purpose on the font.
 We should ensure it is not a duplicated concept.
 Then according to the findings:

 -   **1.1.
 A registered axis matches the function but not the name of the incoming Axis** ⇒ Change the name and values of the custom axis in the project’s source file to match the already registered axis.